MPIBGC-TEE/persam/solids/soils/README.md

 Sieved soils should be ground before weighing (not for incubations).

-At MPI-BGC, grinding is carried out in the grinding room and the space must be booked in advance at this link: https://teamup.com/ksa4ng2jmfe4wcwp37.
+At MPI-BGC, grinding is carried out in the grinding room (​B1.008) and the space must be booked in advance at this link: https://teamup.com/ksa4ng2jmfe4wcwp37.
 Consider that only one person can work at a time, so it should be reserved with enough time, especially if you have a large number of samples.

+Read the grinding instructions written by Iris Kuhlmann & Jessica Heublein (Solids/Protocols/Grinding_instructions.pdf)

 Use gloves at all times and wash them before starting the soil manipulation.
 Avoid the contact of isopropanol with your skin.

-During the grinding process, the sample material will heat up which may cause carbon losses.
-Just grind as long as necessary!

-Silicate enriched soils have to be ground a bit longer but with less material (max.
-8 min).

-With small grinding jars, you will achieve satisfactory grinding results much faster.

 Time: the required time will depend on the soil type and amount.
 As a reference consider 10-20 min per sample.